Kelvin Yeboah: Club career

 Yeboah joined the academy of Premier League side West Ham United before joining Italian Serie C side Gozzano academy.
 In November 2017, Yeboah held a trial with Danish Superliga side Aalborg BK training with their first team.
 Yeboah saw the rest of the 2017–18 season out with Combined Counties League Division One club AC London, scoring six league goals in 19 appearances.

 On 19 June 2018, Yeboah signed for Austrian Bundesliga side WSG Tirol.
 He made his debut for the club in August 2019 against Austria Klagenfurt.
 He helped his club earn promotion to the Austrian Football Bundesliga after winning the Austrian Second Division for the 2018–19 season.
 After earning promotion, on 4 July 2019 Yeboah signed a new longer-term contract at WSG.

-He made his first appearance in Bundesliga on 31 August 2019, playing in a 1–5 defeat against FC Salzburg, which included a goal from FC Salzburg striker Erling Haaland, whose father Alfie Haaland had briefly been a teammate of Kelvin's uncle Tony at Leeds United in 1997.
+He made his first appearance in Bundesliga on 31 August 2019, playing in a 1–5 defeat against FC Salzburg, which included a goal from FC Salzburg striker Erling Haaland, whose father Alf-Inge Haaland had briefly been a teammate of Kelvin's uncle Tony at Leeds United in 1997.

 On 25 September 2019, Yeboah came to prominence on a big stage, by scoring four goals in a single match for WSG Tirol in the 5–2 Austrian Cup victory against Austria Wien.

 On 6 February 2021, Yeboah transferred to fellow Austrian Bundesliga side Sturm Graz, signing a contract until the summer of 2024.

 On 8 January 2022, Yeboah joined Serie A club Genoa for an undisclosed fee.
 After suffering relegation with the Grifone and playing the first half of the season in Serie B, on 18 January 2023 Yeboah was loaned out to Bundesliga side FC Augsburg until the end of the season, with an option to buy.

 On 1 September 2023, Yeboah joined Ligue 1 side Montpellier on loan for the remainder of the season, with an option to buy.
 On 1 February 2024, Yeboah moved on a new loan to Standard Liège in Belgium, with an option to buy.

 On 27 July 2024, Yeboah joined Major League Soccer club Minnesota United on a three-and-a-half-year contract as a Designated Player with a club-side option of a further year.